Pure Juice: Background and promotion

-After signing with Madonna's Maverick Records in late 1996, Summercamp began working on their major label debut.
+In late 1996, Summercamp signed with Madonna's Maverick Records, which was part of Warner Music Group.
+Afterwards, Summercamp began working on their major label debut, Pure Juice.
 Summercamp would be heavily hyped in the press, with Madonna telling MTV that the band were better than Oasis.
 Pure Juice was released on June 17, 1997, and that same month the band joined the 1997 edition of the Lollapalooza festival, which ran to August.
-To further promote the album, a music video was made for the single "Drawer".
+Around that time, a music video was also released for the single "Drawer".
+The tour for the album lasted through to December 1997, with the band playing in Japan that month.

-Reception
+Release and reception

-"Drawer" peaked at #21 on the Modern Rock chart in the US, receiving airplay in the summer of 1997.
+"Drawer" peaked at No. 21 on the Modern Rock chart in the US, receiving airplay in the summer of 1997.
 Another single, "Should I Walk Away", became a top ten hit in Japan.
+The "Drawer" video was shown on MTV's alternative show 120 Minutes.
+It premiered on the June 29, 1997, episode, and aired again on the July 6, 1997, episode, which was hosted by the bands Faith No More and MxPx.

+Critical response

-Jason Ankeny of AllMusic gave the album two and a half stars, labelling it "derivative and highly formulaic" and "heavily influenced by late-'70s radio".
-Sky Daniels of R&R magazine commented that, "Summercamp continues a natural progression for Santa Barbara bands, beginning with a harder faster approach than its predecessors, but still yielding the prerequisite humm-ability that living in Paradise elicits."
+Jason Ankeny of AllMusic labeled the album "derivative and highly formulaic" and "heavily influenced by late-'70s radio".
+Sky Daniels of R&R magazine commented in 1997 that, "Summercamp continues a natural progression for Santa Barbara bands, beginning with a harder faster approach than its predecessors, but still yielding the prerequisite humm-ability that living in Paradise elicits."
+In July 1997, R.S.
+Murthi of Malaysian paper the New Straits Times gave the album's sound four out of five stars, and the performances three out of five stars.
+He wrote, "the harmonies are not terrific, but they work, and often enhance the instrumental textures.
+If you need an analogy let's just say the band sounds like a less folkish Toad the Wet Sprocket."